New Year’s resolutions usually reach dissolution by the time my birthday rolls around in March.

 That’s not to say everyone with a resolution will fail.
 But, I think we are setting ourselves up for failure when unrealistic resolutions are made.

-The only resolution I can remember following through for 12 whole months was back in the mid-90s.
+The only resolution I can remember following through for 12 whole months was awhile back before Kindle.
 I was taking classes to try to finish my degree and was in a very cerebral mindset.
 As a science-oriented gal, my studies didn’t allow stories to fill the hole in my heart where words were needed.
 Instead of culling through pulp fiction and empty sordid romance novels, I decided my outside reading would only involve classics.

 I read Shakespeare, Dickens, Bronte, Stoker, Shelley, Poe, and my favorite, Fenimore Cooper.
 I often had Cliffnotes sitting close to help me decipher the syntax.
 I didn’t even like some of the books.